theKIEgit/frameworks_and_languages_module/docs/assignment_digital_artifact.md

     * item/card (1 mark)
   * Responsive to mobile (2 marks)

+6 marks total

+### Visual framework (independent)

+* Optional!
+For advanced students aiming for 80% or more
-You used a framework that was not under direct instruction (4 marks)
+* You independently used a framework that was not under direct instruction (4 marks).

+4 marks total